MechanicalRabbit/DataKnots.jl/doc/src/vectors.md

 ## Overview

-Module `DataKnots` contains an implementation of an in-memory column store.
+This section describes how `DataKnots` implements an in-memory column store.
+We will need the following definitions:

     using DataKnots:
         @VectorTree,